uniqcast/challenge-web/Readme.md

 # Challenge: Web

 The goal of this challenge is to build a single page web application for weather forecast.
-Application should be built with vanilla HTML, CSS and JS technologies, and should work in all major browsers.
+Application should be built with vanilla HTML, CSS and JS technologies and should work in all major browsers.

 ## Application Behaviour